 When assessing the total costs, it’s important to consider direct costs such as materials, labor, and overhead, as well as indirect costs like administrative expenses and potential opportunity costs.

-In addition to evaluating monetary benefits, non-financial metrics such as environmental impact or social benefits should be factored in to the analysis.
+In addition to evaluating monetary benefits, non-financial metrics such as environmental impact or social benefits should be factored into the analysis.

 A Peek at the Pros and Cons